AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 Since then I started playing with the two (Windows & GROUP BY) more, so much that I also decided to go ahead and buy a book about it — ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 It's mainly about Window Functions but there's a small section specifically about the relationship of the two.

-**This post is about some experimentation I did with both concepts and what it taught me about the order of operations in a SQL query, specifically in the SELECT.** We'll start from a basic use case, move to a little more complex and end with what seems to me as an unintended use case, but helpful nonetheless (and valid SQL code!).
+**This post is about some experimentation I did with both concepts and what it taught me about the order of operations in a SQL query, specifically in the SELECT.** We'll start from a basic use case, move to a little more complex example and end with what seems to me as an unintended use case, but helpful nonetheless (and valid SQL code!).

 {{% alert warning %}}
 Basic knowledge in both SQL GROUP BY aggregations and Window functions is required.
 I will not be going over their basics here